jesseduffield/lazygit/docs/Config.md

     # Replace directive.
 E.g. for 'feature/AB-123' to start the commit message with 'AB-123 ' use "[$1] "
     replace: ""

+  # If true, parse emoji strings in commit messages e.g. render :rocket: as 🚀
+  # (This should really be under 'gui', not 'git')
+  parseEmoji: false

   # Config for showing the log in the commits view
   log: